 The folks at Microsoft know that Windows users sometimes face an array of different problems while trying to install and uninstall programs on basically every version of the Windows Operating System, this problem included.
 That being the case, Microsoft has developed and released a troubleshooter for Windows that has been expressly designed for the sole purpose of fixing the most common issues that have been known to bother Windows users while they install or uninstall programs on their computers.
 To run this troubleshooter, referred to as the Program Install and Uninstall Troubleshooter, you need to:

-- Click here to download the Program Install and Uninstall Troubleshooter.
+- Click here or here to download the Program Install and Uninstall Troubleshooter.

 - Wait for the troubleshooter to be downloaded.